qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 doubts on your mind, let me dispel them.

 As I have no any resource with exhaustive F.A.Q. which might serve as a dataset, I've scrapped it from sites of popular cloud providers.
-Dataset consists of just 8.5k pairs of question and answers, you can take a closer look at it [here](https://github.com/qdrant/demo-cloud-faq).
+The dataset consists of just 8.5k pairs of question and answers, you can take a closer look at it [here](https://github.com/qdrant/demo-cloud-faq).

-Once have data, we need to obtain embeddings for it.
+Once we have data, we need to obtain embeddings for it.
 It is not a novel technique in NLP to represent texts as embeddings.
 There are plenty of algorithms and models to calculate them.
-You could hear of Word2Vec, GloVe, ELMo, BERT, all these models can provide text embeddings.
+You could have heard of Word2Vec, GloVe, ELMo, BERT, all these models can provide text embeddings.

 However, it is better to produce embeddings with a model trained for semantic similarity tasks.
 For instance, we can find such models at [sentence-transformers](https://www.sbert.net/docs/pretrained_models.html).
-Authors claim that `all-mpnet-base-v2` provides the best quality, but let's pick `all-MiniLM-L6-v2` for our tutorial as it 5x faster and still offers good results.
+Authors claim that `all-mpnet-base-v2` provides the best quality, but let's pick `all-MiniLM-L6-v2` for our tutorial as it is 5x faster and still offers good results.

 Having all this, we can test our approach.
 We won't take all our dataset at the moment, but only a part of it.
 To measure model's performance we will use two metrics -